The Ultimate Guide on What is Direct Store Delivery (DSD)?

 Although it is faster and more transparent still, the cost of transportation cannot be discarded.
 Known for the fact that it eliminates warehouses and reduces labor costs, but the overall supply chain’s operating costs are still high.

-2. Unexpected changes during the shipping process
+2. Unexpected shipping process changes

 Businesses new to this model find it difficult to accommodate real-time order requests or changes in the delivery schedules.
 As the market has become more complex and competitive, there is a need to increase operational efficiency as well.